nsacyber/HTTP-Connectivity-Tester/README.md

 See the [Unblock-File command's documentation](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Unblock-File?view=powershell-5.1) for more information on how to use it.

-### Loading the code
+### Extracting the code
-Extract the downloaded zip file and install the HttpConnectivityTester PowerShell module.

 1. Right click on the zip file and select **Extract All**
 1. At the dialog remove **HTTP-Connectivity-Tester-master** from the end of the path since it will extract the files to a HTTP-Connectivity-Tester-master folder by default
 1. Click the **Extract** button
 1. From the previously opened PowerShell prompt, rename the **HTTP-Connectivity-Tester-master** folder to **HTTP-Connectivity-Tester** `mv .\HTTP-Connectivity-Tester-master\ .\HTTP-Connectivity-Tester\`

+or

+1. From the previously opened PowerShell prompt, type `Expand-Archive -Path .\HTTP-Connectivity-Tester-master.zip -DestinationPath .\`

+### Loading the code
+Extract the downloaded zip file and install the HttpConnectivityTester PowerShell module.

 1. `cd HTTP-Connectivity-Tester`
 1. Inside the **HTTP-Connectivity-Tester** folder is another folder named **HttpConnectivityTester** which is the HttpConnectivityTester PowerShell module.
 Move this folder to one of the PowerShell module directories on the system.
 Open a PowerShell prompt and type **$env:PSModulePath** to see the locations where PowerShell modules can be installed.
 PowerShell 4.0 and later allow [modules to be installed](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx#Where%20to%20Install%20Modules) at the following paths by default: %ProgramFilesDir%\WindowsPowerShell\Modules\;%SystemRoot%\System32\WindowsPowerShell\v1.0\Modules\;%UserProfile%\Documents\WindowsPowerShell\Modules\
 1. `mv .\HttpConnectivityTester "$env:USERPROFILE\Documents\WindowsPowerShell\Modules"`